 A great way to do this is to ask your friends and loved ones to clean your cutlery for you.
 In fact, you may even want to schedule a weekly clean for your cutlery.
 The cutlery can stay in your dishwasher, and the guests can take it out when they’re done.

 After cleaning your cutlery, you can buff or buffish the silver to remove any excess moisture from it.
-Buffing is simply rubbing the silver with a soft brush, usually made of nylon or synthetic hair.
+Buffing simply rubs the silver with a soft brush, usually made of nylon or synthetic hair.

-If your silver cutlery is really dirty or heavily tarnished, you can buff it with a dark Brushing brush, but for a gentler touch, you can buff it with soft steel wool or microfiber cloth.
+If it is really dirty or heavily tarnished, you can buff it with a dark Brushing brush.
+But for a gentler touch, you can rub it with soft steel wool or microfiber cloth.

 Do you know someone who has everything?
 Do you know someone who has everything but silver cutlery?
-If you find yourself in that situation, or if you just love to give things a special treatment, here are a few things you can do to give the cutlery a more featured place in your world.
+If you find yourself in that situation, or if you just love to give things special treatment.
+Here are a few things you can do to give the cutlery a more featured place in your world.